roman-milk/roman-milk.github.io/abbys-plan.md

  I had a good time at the party even though I limited my alcoholic intake.
 I wanted to be sober enough to fuck Abby as many times as I could that night.
 I had no idea how long a dry spell I would have to go through after Saturday night.
 I managed four times - a personal best - and Abby wanted another, but she just couldn't get the little guy to get up and play.

  Saturday, while Abby was out getting her hair done and servicing her herd of fuck toys, I moved everything I wanted out of the house.
 Abby hardly ever went into my home office so I didn't think that she would see that it was bare and I doubted that she would go into the spare bedroom and see that the room had been stripped of furniture.
 If she did go into the den or spare bedroom it would be over sooner and I'd miss out on what I'd planned for her, but no matter.
 The day was our last one together whether it ended early or late.
-Report_Story #4